cv

 • Peer‑reviewed articles in regenerative biology are available here.

-• Opinion review in Nature Reviews Cancer, cited more than 1,400 times.
+• Opinion review in Nature Reviews Cancer, cited more than 2,000 times (Google Scholar).

 • Ruiz-Hernández, R. et al. “Modeling the chondrocyte-derived osteoblasts formation process reveals its molecular signature and regulation network.”
 Bone Research.
 2026.